 On our float trips we offer a variety of river crafts allowing for us to uniquely meet the adventure desires of anyone in your group, all while you travel together down the river.
 For the adrenaline seeking teenager we have our custom designed inflatable kayaks.
 We will have a guide in an inflatable kayak teaching them the skills needed to successfully navigate the towering waves and crashing holes of this section of river.
 For those wanting more of a tight-knit group experience we have the more traditional paddle raft.
 With your family or group you will work as a team with a guide steering to take on the Salmon River rapids such as timezone and traps.
 Choose your river craft and prepare for a day of crashing, splashing, hooting and hollering through the exciting rapids of the Salmon River.

-So if you are looking to experience the world famous Salmon River but can’t afford the time of 3-6 days, come join us on our one-day trips out of Riggins, Idaho.
-One-day trips include lunch and are a great river trip for just about anyone.
 If you are staying in McCall we are a scenic 40 minutes away and offer a wonderful addition to any summer family vacation so come down to Riggins and join us today.

 Trip Logistics Overview